Best things to do in Nicaragua

 The locals are friendly and welcoming and the food is amazing with numerous little local producers who are unfailingly passionate about what they do.
 Add to that the rugged, unspoiled mountain environment and it’s simply a part of the world you could never take for granted.

 I am at my happiest and most content when I’m up in the high mountains.
-I spend a lot of time hiking in the summer and snowshoeing in the winter and I have so so many ‘favourite places’, it’s impossible to choose just one!
+I spend a lot of time hiking in the summer and snowshoeing in the winter and I have so so many ‘favorite places’, it’s impossible to choose just one!

 The mountain environment is one in which I can completely unwind, switch off and just absorb the peace and quiet.
 I’m a strong believer in the practice of mindfulness and always try to make sure I take the time to absorb the details of this exceptional environment when I’m out and about.